evmos/docs/docs/protocol/concepts/accounts.md

 # Accounts

-This document describes the in-built accounts system of Evmos. {synopsis}
+This document describes the in-built accounts system of Evmos.

 ## Pre-requisite Readings